-- three (n.)
+- three (adj.)

 3-D first attested 1952, abbreviation of three-dimensional (1878).
 Three-piece suit is recorded from 1909.
 Three cheers for ______ is recorded from 1751.
 Three-martini lunch is attested from 1972.
 Three-ring circus first recorded 1898.
 Three-sixty "complete turnaround" is from 1927, originally among aviators, in reference to the number of degrees in a full circle.
-Three musketeers translates French les trois mousquetaires, title of an 1844 novel by Alexandre Dumas père.
+Three musketeers translates French les trois mousquetaires, title of the 1844 novel by Alexandre Dumas père.